- The Next Era of Excellence in Healthcare

 A key part of the Next Era of Excellence is ensuring Family Medicine physicians will be here for patients in the future.
-Pullman Regional Hospital is committed to developing a Rural Training Track Residency Program focused on building a pipeline of Family Medicine physicians to serve the area.
+Pullman Regional Hospital is committed to developing a Residency Program focused on building a pipeline of Family Medicine physicians to serve the area.
 By working with potential partners like Washington State University, we can ensure that generations of Palouse area residents will have access to primary care physicians.
 The WSU Elson S. Floyd College of Medicine and Pullman Regional Hospital are currently exploring the opportunity to partner on graduate medical education (residency).

 Partnerships are an integral part of our strategy as move to the Next Era of Excellence.
 This includes our partnership with Washington State University.
 Partners in Excellence is an enhanced partnership that brings together the resources of the hospital and a leading research university with a medical school to improve community health, train future healthcare providers, and utilize innovative solutions to prepare our community for a healthier future.